 There is no better way to discover Scotland than on foot.
-The slow pace lends itself to exploration and lets you experience our beautiful countryside at its best, finding hidden treasures undiscovered by most tourists.
+The slow pace lends itself to exploration and lets you experience our beautiful country at its best, finding hidden treasures undiscovered by most visitors.

-Our educational hiking adventures and study hiking trips will take you to quiet, remote corners that can only be reached on foot, enabling you to enjoy the solitude of Scotland's secret places.
+Our educational hiking adventures and study hiking trips will take your groups to quiet, remote corners that can only be reached on foot, enabling them to enjoy the solitude of Scotland's secret places.

-With About Argyll Walking Holidays you can discover more about the history and culture, nature and landscape of what is one of the world's most excitingly varied small countries, all the while enjoying the sheer pleasure of being in the open air.
+With About Argyll Walking Holidays your travelers can discover more about the history and culture, nature and landscape of what is one of the world's most excitingly varied small countries, all the while enjoying the sheer pleasure of being in the open air.

 Much of what is best to see in the Highlands and Islands of Scotland – and certainly much of what is most tranquil and beautiful – is best seen on foot.
 In many countries, that can be a real problem because of privacy restrictions... but not in Scotland.
 Access legislation, building on centuries old Highland traditions of freedom to roam, has established in law the right of open access to all uncultivated land (i.e. most of the Highlands).
 Since this law is grounded in the culture of Scotland, it works very well, and you can be sure that your group will not face arrest for walking in our wild places!